-The United Food and Commercial Workers International Union has adopted a more positive tone about Albertsons takeover of Safeway than one of its northern California locals leaders did after the merger was announced.
+The group has adopted a more positive tone about Albertsons' takeover of Safeway than one of its Northern California local's leaders did after the merger was announced.

 But the food workers international president says the union has a good relationship with Cerberus and will cooperate with it.

-When Save Mart sought the stores, Albertsons CEO Bob Miller insisted that Save Mart hire all of the stores employees a demand the Albertsons board and Save Mart accepted, Scoggin said.
+When it did, Albertsons CEO Bob Miller insisted that Save Mart hire all of the stores' employees - a demand the Albertsons board and Save Mart accepted, Scoggin said.

 The $9 billion deal is expected to close in the fourth quarter.